besrabasant/chatbang/README.md

 # Chatbang

-`Chatbang` is a simple tool to access ChatGPT from the terminal.
+`Chatbang` is a simple tool to access ChatGPT from the terminal, without needing for an API key.
 ## Installation

 On Linux: